Naif-Ganadily/EE_596_NLP_Project1/README.md

 * Recall

 ## Results
-Training and validation loss, accuracy, precision, and recall are plotted for each model.
+Training, validation loss and accuracy, precision, and recall are tracked for each model.
 The models are tested on the test dataset, and the confusion matrix, precision-recall curve, and ROC curve are visualized.

-Through deep learning and logistic regression, these models provide insightful approaches to sentiment analysis.
+## Conclusion
+The project provides a comprehensive look into implementing sentiment analysis using traditional machine learning and deep learning approaches, illustrating the entire pipeline from preprocessing the text data, converting it into numerical format, training the model, to evaluating its performance.
+Both traditional logistic regression and deep learning approaches deliver competitive results, and the usage of pretrained word embeddings in the third part further enhances the model's performance.